Adhithyan2004/DevJuice/CONTRIBUTING.md

 To report a bug, please include:

-- Issue: Briefly describe what went wrong - Steps to Reproduce: Step-by-step actions - Expected Behavior: What should have happened - Environment: Browser/device details (optional)
+- Issue: Briefly describe what went wrong- Steps to Reproduce: Step-by-step actions- Expected Behavior: What should have happened- Environment: Browser/device details (optional)

 ### 5. Request Features